 Read my full review of the Perry Hotel in Key West here or click through to find the best accomodation options and deals in Key West Florida.

 Miami City in Florida is one of those destinations you just can’t help falling in love with – weather you want to or not!
 With endless expanses of white sand beaches, intriguing art-deco master pieces, an innovative food and arts scene – and not to mention the explosive nightlife!
 Miami is a city to see and be seen, it’s relaxed laid back attitude – stemming from it’s tropical location and strong Latino influence – endears it’s to visitors who can spend all day exploring green spaces and beaches.
-Many visitors find it hard to drag themselves away from South Beach – the ultimate tourist hub with an EPIC nightlife scene – but trust me, you will want to make at least a few visits to the mainland to take in all the Miami has to offer.
+Many visitors find it hard to drag themselves away from South Beach – the ultimate tourist hub with an EPIC nightlife scene– but trust me, you will want to make at least a few visits to the mainland to take in all the Miami has to offer.
 The Magic City like no other in the United States – or the world!

 Read more with my Top Ten Things To See in Miami City or click through to find the best accomodation options and deals for Miami Beach.
+I personally recommend SoBe Beach Hostel if you want to party or are after budget accomodation in Miami!

 For any movie buff or theme park lover, you just can’t go past Universal Studios in Orlando on a trip to Florida.
 There truly is something for everyone here with insane roller-coasters, motion simulators, daily parades, child-friendly zones and rides -and yes, the Wizarding World of Harry Potter.
 This is truly the world’s premier movie based theme park!
 Universal Resort Orlando consists of two theme park’s (Universal Studios Florida and Islands of Adventure), a water park (Volcano Bay) as well as the entertainment and dining complex Universal CityWalk Orlando.
 If you only have one-day the Universal Studios Park to Park pass lets you explore both park’s – and use the Hogwarts Express train between the two – but it is cheaper to get a two-day pass with one park each day (and there is plenty to explore!).
 If you are visiting in the months leading up to Halloween you can also visit for Halloween Horror Nights Orlando a unique event with haunted houses and scare zone with reduced entry rates and cooler night-time temperatures.